 South Carolina Names New Executive Director, Dale Threatt-Taylor

-As director, Threatt-Taylor serves as the chief executive and conservation strategist for the South Carolina Chapter of the Conservancy, as well as plays a leading role in regional initiatives, including the South Atlantic seascape, Southern Blue Ridge and longleaf pine range.
-She leads the chapter’s programs to protect land and water, restore forests, secure fresh water, make fisheries more sustainable, adapt to a changing climate and reduce greenhouse gas emissions.
+She serves as the chief executive and conservation strategist for TNC's South Carolina program, as well as plays a leading role in regional initiatives, including the South Atlantic Seascape, Southern Blue Ridge and longleaf pine range.
+She spearheads programs that aim to protect land and water, restore forests, secure fresh water, make fisheries more sustainable, adapt to a changing climate and reduce greenhouse gas emissions.
 Threatt-Taylor also managesTNC’s South Carolina leadership team, advances conservation fundraising and ensures the program’s financial sustainability.

 “I’m honored to lead such an outstanding organization as The Nature Conservancy and to be heading a program supported by committed, visionary and generous partners and friends,” says Threatt-Taylor.
-“I look forward to working with my new conservation family toward a healthier, more beautiful South Carolina.”
+“I look forward to working with my conservation family toward a healthier, more beautiful South Carolina.”

-Prior to being named district director in Wake County, Threatt-Taylor worked in the field as a conservation technician for Wake County and a soil conservationist for the United States Department of Agriculture Natural Resources Conservation Service.
+She also has worked in the field as a conservation technician for Wake County and a soil conservationist for the United States Department of Agriculture Natural Resources Conservation Service.
 She has served on local, regional and national boards.

 She is based in Mt.
 Pleasant, S.C., where her home proudly flies what is probably the city’s only Wolfpack flag.

 The Nature Conservancy is a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world's toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at an unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
-Working in 79 countries and territories, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
+Working in 72 countries and territories: 38 by direct conservation impact and 34 through partners, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
 To learn more, visit www.nature.org or follow @nature_press on Twitter.